Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

   <img src="ref_output/q1_without_sh.png" alt="Q1_Without_SH" width=60%/>
 </p>

-> **Submission:** In your webpage, include the following details:
-> - Attach the GIF you obtained using `render.py` for questions 1.3.1 (this question) and 1.1.5 (older question).
-> - Attach 2 or 3 side by side RGB image comparisons of the renderings obtained from both the cases.
-The images that are being compared should correspond to the same view/frame.
-> - For each of the side by side comparisons that are attached, provide some explanation of differences (if any) that you notice.

 ### 1.3.2 Training On a Harder Scene

 In section 1.2, we explored training 3D Gaussians to represent a scene.
 However, that scene is relatively simple.
 Furthermore, the Gaussians benefitted from being initialized using many high-quality noise free points (which we had already setup for you).
 Hence, we were able to get reasonably good performance by just using isotropic Gaussians and by adjusting the learning rate.